CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-connecttolinuxvm.png "open cmd")

-   >**Note**: Please note that while typing the password you won’t be able to see it due to the security concerns.
+   >**Note**: Please note that while typing the password you won’t be able to see it due to security concerns.

-1. Once the VM is connected, run the below command to clone the Github repository that we are going to use for the lab.
+1. Once the VM is connected, run the below command to clone the GitHub repository that we are going to use for the lab.

     ```
     git clone https://github.com/CloudLabsAI-Azure/Cloud-Native-Application